Skip to content

 with the use of music as torture, and he’s been brave enough to raise

-his head above the parapet, which is not something that musicians are
+his head above the parapet, which is not some

 always prepared to do.